Printing a Moleskine book with Paper for iOS

 Mastering Paper reference book

 For this book I took a few of my Paper “cheat sheets” and adapted drawings from my Mastering Paper series to fill all 15 pages.
-If you look closely you’ll notice a few teases from upcoming tutorials I’m in the process of writing now.
+If you look closely you’ll notice teases for upcoming tutorials I’m writing now.
 I’ve also embedded a video flip-through for your viewing pleasure.

 16 comments